 - 2 tablespoons of honey (50 g)

-- Stir in the cinnamon and honey (the amounts above are approximations and you can use more or less as desired).
+- After, stir in the cinnamon and honey (the amounts above are approximations and you can use more or less as desired).

-If you’re feeding applesauce to the elderly, children, or someone who is sick and underweight, we recommend adding a tablespoon of olive oil to the sauce to maximize its anti-inflammatory benefits.
+If you’re feeding applesauce to the elderly, children, or someone who’s sick and underweight, we recommend adding a tablespoon of olive oil to the sauce to maximize its anti-inflammatory benefits.
 According to this study from the Istituto Superiore di Sanità from Iatly, it contains a lot of them.

-People who do not tolerate fructose well should avoid this dish.
-Instead, try using strawberries, raspberries, or pineapple instead of apple, and mix it with a little rice.
+People who don’t tolerate fructose should avoid this dish.
+Instead, try using strawberries, raspberries, or pineapple instead of apple and mixing them with a little rice.